puppetlabs/puppet-docs/source/pe/3.3/node_deactivation.markdown

 1. [Stop the agent service on the node you want to deactivate](./orchestration_puppet.html).
 2. On the master, deactivate the node; run `puppet node deactivate <node name>`.

-   This deactivates the agent node in PuppetDB and decrements the PE license count.
+   This deactivates the agent node in PuppetDB.
+In some cases, the PE license count in the console will not decrease for up to 24 hours, but you can restart the `pe-memcached` service to update the license count sooner.

 3. On the master, revoke the agent certificate; run `puppet cert clean <node name>`.